enonic/old-xp-doc/doc/operations/clustering.rst

     *Network failures*

     Network failures are the main reason for cluster stability-issues.
-The problems could having any number of reasons, from a router breaking down to complex scenarios where e.g a firewall cuts the connection in one direction between two nodes
+The problems could have any number of reasons, from a router breaking down to complex scenarios where e.g a firewall cuts the connection in one direction between two nodes

     *Node not responding*

-    If a node does not get a response on a ping to the master node within a set timeout, it will consider it as dead, and invoke an election process.
-Likewise, the master node expects that a slave node respons within a certain amount of time.
-    This is usually caused by a node doing a stop-the-world garbage collection, and not beeing able to respond to the request at all for a period of time.
+    If a node does not get a response on a ping to the master node within a set timeout, it will consider it as dead and invoke an election process.
+Likewise, the master node expects that a slave node will respond within a certain amount of time.
+This is usually caused by a node doing a stop-the-world garbage collection, and not being able to respond to the request at all for a period of time.

 .. _cluster-stability-settings: